Erewhon Books anuncia la publicación de Desert Creatures

 • Jeffrey Andrew Weinstock, por The Monster Theory Reader (University of Minnesota Press)

-¡Enhorabuena a los finalistas!
+¡Enhorabuena a los ganadores!

 Esta es la sinopsis: